PraiseAbieyuwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-0. this sscript is for the hello file
+0. this script is for the hello file